 MLA Style Guide

 The following guidelines are based on information found in the MLA Handbook for Writers of Research Papers, 5th Edition, which is published by the Modern Language Association of America.
-If you need information that is not covered in this handout, please refer to the MLA Handbook or ask a writing advisor at English Works!
+If you need information that is not covered in this handout, please refer to the MLA Handbook or ask an English Coach at the English Center

 - Margins: one inch on all sides